cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/vms/network/NetworkVm.rst

 NetworkVm
 ^^^^^^^^^

-.. java:constructor:: public NetworkVm(int id, double mipsCapacity, int numberOfPes)
+.. java:constructor:: public NetworkVm(int id, long mipsCapacity, int numberOfPes)
    :outertype: NetworkVm

    Creates a NetworkVm with 1024 MEGABYTE of RAM, 1000 Megabits/s of Bandwidth and 1024 MEGABYTE of Storage Size.
 To change these values, use the respective setters.
 While the Vm \ :java:ref:`is not created inside a Host <isCreated()>`\ , such values can be changed freely.